little-bear-labs/ipfs-chromium/doc/slides/blinkon23.md

     style index fill:#9fb
 </div>

-### index.html fits into a single node
+### index.html fits into a single block
-So just deserialize and return its content!
+So just deserialize and return its content.
 The HTML starts rendering, and requests a resource.
 `<img style="" class="max-w-40 mx-auto" src="/_nuxt/ipfs-logo.a313bcee.svg" data-v-6d12c5c1>`
 This is relative to the ipns root, so start over with a request for: